plandem/xlsx/docs/src/guide/iterate.md

 # Iterate
 [[toc]]

-Does not matter how you will access data inside of sheet(by indexes, reference or via iterators), in all cases library will auto expand sheet's dimension to required size.
+Does not matter how you will access data inside of sheet(by indexes, reference or via iterators), in all cases Xlsx2Go will auto expand sheet's dimension to required size.
 ```go
 	xl := xlsx.New()
 	sheet := xl.AddSheet("sheet name")